What Will Happen To @POTUS, @FLOTUS, And @VP Twitter Accounts After The Inauguration?

-On January 21, 2017, millions of people will watch as the reins of the Presidency are handed from Barack Obama to Donald Trump as the latter is sworn in as the 45th President of the United States.
+On January 21, 2017, millions of people will watch as the reins of the presidency are handed from Barack Obama to Donald Trump as the latter is sworn in as the 45th president of the United States.
 However, there will be another subtler transition as the Twitter handles of @POTUS, @FLOTUS, and @VP also change hands.

 President Obama was the first president to have a social media presence.
-His firsts on social media include being the first President of the United States on Twitter with the official @POTUS handle; he was the first to go live using Facebook from the Oval Office, and the first to use Snapchat.
+His firsts on social media include being the first president of the United States on Twitter with the official @POTUS handle, the first to go live using Facebook from the Oval Office, and the first to use Snapchat.

 Hello, Twitter!
 It's Barack.
 Really!
 Six years in, they're finally giving me my own account.